cheatsheet1999/FrontEndCollection/Interview/React Interview.md

 ```
 ## 12. What is props.children?
+Children is a prop (this.props.children) that allows us to pass components as data to other components, just like any other prop we use.
 1. The content between the opening and closing tags of a component is passed as the children attribute of props: props.children
 2. props.children can be string literals, HTML syntax, JS expressions, and JS functions